microsoft/azurelinux/toolkit/docs/how_it_works/0_intro.md

 ### High-level RPM flow

-Mariner is an RPM based distro.
+Azure Linux is an RPM based distro.
 A single package (or RPM) is built using a combination of sources and a spec file.
 A signature file is used to verify the sources' hashes.

 ```mermaid
 flowchart LR